foundation/supercollider/README.md

 }
 ```

 Finally, this data is passed to a Handlebars template and used to build new HTML pages, designed by *you*!
+Supercollider doesn't include any templates or themes; it just gives you the big JavaScript object you need to write a template.

 ## Usage